sjsakib/sjsakib.github.io/_posts/2017-10-11-scraping-lightoj.markdown

     yield scrapy.Request(self.my_sub_url, callback=self.my_sub)
 ```

 This page doesn't contain all the submissions either.
 We'll have to submit another form for all the submissions.
-The password field name here is `user_password`.
+The password field name in this page is `user_password`.
 So let's submit our password once again in the `my_sub` method
 ```python
 def my_sub(self, response):
     return scrapy.FormRequest.from_response(